Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Porto Cesareo to Gallipoli and Sannicola:

-Departing Porto Cesareo, your ride stays mainly along the coast on a mixture of roads and dedicated bike lanes through populated areas, farmland, and open fields with the sea in the distance on your right.
-Rising after 13 km (eight miles), the day’s steepest ascent is more than made up for by stunning sea views, after which you will veer inland for about five km (three miles).
-The route returns to the coast through some charming small ports and beaches before rolling into the center of Gallipoli.
-There you can get as far as the old ‘cittadella’ and make a loop all around it, then park and lock your bike to explore on foot.
-The ride continues out of town to your masseria-hotel.
-Pay attention to car traffic as you ride in and out of Gallipoli.
+Departing from Porto Cesareo, your ride follows a mix of roads and dedicated bike lanes along the coast, passing through populated areas, farmland, and open fields with sea views on your right.
+Around kilometer 13 (mile 8), you’ll encounter the day’s steepest climb—rewarded with spectacular views—before veering inland for about 5 km (3 miles).
+The route then returns to the coast, winding past charming small ports and beaches before rolling into the center of Gallipoli.
+You may ride as far as the old cittadella and make a full loop around it, then park and lock your bike to explore on foot.
+The ride continues out of town toward your masseriahotel.
+Please be attentive to car traffic when riding in and out of Gallipoli.

 Included Meals: Breakfast

-Relish another day cycling as your Puglia self-guided biking tour takes you along the Ionian Sea, where each crystalline beach seems more inviting than the last.
-You might want to plan on an early start so you can take as many swim breaks as you wish.
-There will also be opportunities to stop for true Italian coffee and to grab lunch at a seaside restaurant in Marina di Torre San Giovanni.
-And of course, an Italian cycling adventure cannot live up to its reputation if it doesn’t include at least a daily stop for gelato.
-As much as you’ll enjoy the culinary and swim breaks, it’s the vistas and picturesque marinas that are truly inspiring in this breathtaking corner of Puglia.
-You will end the day in Santa Maria di Leuca—a beautiful destination perched on a low seaside promontory and steeped in ancient history and legend.
-This historic town was named for the white cliffs that have been providing the scenic backdrop to your ride (leukos is Greek for “white”).
+Relish another day of cycling along the Ionian Sea, where each crystalline beach seems more inviting than the last.
+You may want to start early today to allow time for refreshing swim breaks.
+Along the way, you’ll find opportunities to stop for a proper Italian coffee and enjoy lunch at a seaside restaurant in Marina di Torre San Giovanni.
+And of course, no Italian cycling adventure would be complete without a daily stop for gelato.
+While the culinary and swim breaks are a highlight, it’s the breathtaking coastal views and picturesque marinas that truly inspire in this beautiful corner of Puglia.

 Today's Ride Choices